LaganYT/laganyt/README.md

 ## About Me

 Hi, I'm Logan.
 I’m a full-stack developer who likes building practical tools, creative side projects, and open-source software.
-I work across desktop, web, browser extensions, automation, and media-related apps.
+I work across desktop, mobile, web, browser extensions, automation, and media-related apps.

 I started coding young, at around age 10, and most of what I build comes from wanting something better, faster, or more useful than what already exists.